How AI Call Intake Improves Lead Response (and Why It Matters More Than You Think)

 There's a piece of sales research from the Harvard Business Review that comes up every time someone talks about lead response: firms that contact a new lead within five minutes are seven times more likely to qualify that lead than firms that wait thirty minutes.
 The data is old but the dynamic hasn't changed.

 For a MedSpa, a cosmetic surgery consult, or a therapist with an open intake window, "response time" mostly means one thing: how fast does somebody pick up the phone?
+That speed is the front edge of Zero-Miss Intake and the load-bearing piece of any medical practice call handling architecture.

 Most practices we look at are not fast.